What should I expect if my child is getting SEN support?

 • external agencies or professionals working with the child or young person and their family may also be asked to attend.
 This is to provide advice on the child or young persons needs, or to provide recommendations on the type of support they need.

-Intervention agreed is usually detailed through an Individual Support Plan (ISP) or Individual Education Plan (IEP).
-Everyone at the planning meeting will agree how they will work together to provide, monitor and evaluate the support.
+Intervention agreed is usually detailed in an Individual Support Plan (ISP) or Individual Education Plan (IEP).
+Those at the planning meeting will agree how they will work together to provide, monitor and evaluate the support.

 Settings must ensure the voice of the child or young person and their parent carer is heard and recorded in any support plans.